ghkhashayar/docs/docs/install.md

 7. Open `yourwebsite.local/admin` to login to the admin panel.

-8. Congratulations! you installed sanjab admin panel successfully!
+8. Congratulations! you installed the sanjab admin panel successfully!

 ## Configuration